Art and the Bible home » art » work by Michelangelo Buonarroti

 Michelangelo Buonarroti biography

-Pietà is Italian for pity, as in "have pity with me".
-In the arts the word is used to reference images of Mary with her deceased son.
+Pietà is Italian for pity, as in "have pity on me".
+In the arts, the word is used to refer to images of the Virgin Mary and her recently deceased son.
 The Bible does not mention such a moment.

-The composition shows the master's skill.
-As with his David, the figures are out of proportion: necessary, as it would otherwise be impossible to achieve the desired pyramidal structure.
+This clever composition shows all the master's skills.
+As with his David, the figures are deliberately out of proportion to achieve the desired pyramidal structure.

 This Pietà was made for St. Peter's Basilica, in Rome, where it still is on display.
 It is probably Michelangelo's most famous sculpture, maybe only matched by his David in Florence.
 It is the only work he ever signed.